Insert a reference model

 Model can be exported into an IFC file.

-reference models the elevation offset value is not read from the imported reference model.
+reference models the elevation offset value is not read from the inserted reference model.

-When a reference model is imported or updated, reference model data is copied to Tekla Structures model internal data storage located in the <current model>\datastorage\ref folder.
+When a reference model is inserted or updated, reference model data is copied to Tekla Structures model internal data storage located in the <current model> \datastorage\ref folder.
 The reference model is visible even if the original file is removed from its original location.
 The reference model data in this folder should not be touched.

-Do not import the same reference model to the Tekla Structures model several times.
+Do not insert the same reference model to the Tekla Structures model several times.
 If there are duplicate reference models, there are also duplicate GUIDs.

 When you want to update the reference model, do not delete the old reference model from an open Tekla Structures model and replace it with a new one, because then you would lose the work done on reference objects in the old model.
 Use the change detection functionality instead.

 To only clip reference models and point clouds with the clip plane tool, set the advanced option XS_DO_NOT_CLIP_NATIVE_OBJECTS_WITH_CLIP_PLANE to TRUE.
 If you do this, the native objects are not clipped.